frankframework/frank-manual/docs/source/operator/managing.rst

 ..
 NOTE::

-   If you are a Frank develper, it may interest you that moving files between these directories is a feature of the ``<DirectoryListener>`` listener.
+   If you are a Frank developer, it may interest you that moving files between these directories is a feature of the ``<DirectoryListener>`` listener.

 Before we start our investigation, we clean up our system.
 Please do the following: